Giulio2002/sharedbuffer/README.md

 # SharedBuffer

 ## Overview
-The SharedBuffer project aims to provide a solution for managing shared buffers from contiguous memory in Go.
+The SharedBuffer library aims to provide a solution for managing shared buffers from contiguous memory in Go.
 It offers three different algorithms - counting, bitmap, and interval tree - to efficiently allocate and track memory buffers within a shared memory space.

 By leveraging the SharedBuffer library in their Go applications, developers can efficiently manage shared buffers from contiguous memory using counting, bitmap, or interval tree-based algorithms, based on their specific requirements and performance considerations.